Nekopara: Characters

 Coconut is the third youngest of the Minaduki family catgirls.
 Other characters praise her for her "cool" personality, but she wishes she were cute rather than cool.
 She suffers from low self-esteem because of her klutziness and self-proclaimed lack of skills.
 She also tries to do more than she can to seem more like an older sister, as well as to not seem to burden Kashou and the other catgirls.
 She has heterochromia, with her right eye being yellow and left eye being blue.
-She is a Maine Coon.
+She is a Maine Coon, and thus looks much older than her age or personality would suggest.